kn007/Chatbox/README.md

-English version
+English description

 # Chatbox

-A simple chatbox app adapted from Socket.io's chat room demo, it allows file transfer and features a control panel for admin to use.
+A simple chatbox app based on Socket.IO that allows file transfer and features a control panel for admin to use.

 ## How to use